tungstonminer/quiet-countryside/README.txt

     Seasons             A Minecraft year is defined as being 84 Minecraft days long, with each season taking 21 days.
                         This will cause all the usual changes in temperature, ability to grow crops, precipitation, etc.  Plan your home and travels accordingly.

+    Carrying            You can shift-right-click animals and chests to pick them up.
+This will slow you down a bit, and then you can right-click the ground to drop it.

 In addition to the usual things, concentrate on making these items early: